 Curriculum: Final year

 Minimum credits: 120

 Core modules

 Recreation and sport management 707 (MBK 707)

+Module credits 20.00

+Prerequisites No prerequisites.

-Language of tuition Afrikaans and English are used in one class
+Language of tuition Module is presented in English

+Department Sport and Leisure Studies

 Period of presentation Semester 2

+Module content

 Aspects of visionary recreation management, entrepreneurship, human resource management and marketing are applied to the sport and recreation industry.

 (1 hour contact time per week with work assignments for the following week.)

 Sport facility and event management 709 (MBK 709)

+Module credits 20.00

+Prerequisites No prerequisites.

-Language of tuition Afrikaans and English are used in one class
+Language of tuition Module is presented in English

+Department Sport and Leisure Studies

 Period of presentation Semester 2

+Module content

 The management of the natural environment with reference to sport and recreation use is explained.
 Facility management is studied completely as a cardinal duty of the sport and recreation manager.
 Sport tourism as a growing component of the industry is also touched upon from a spatial management viewpoint.
 (1 hour contact time per week with work assignments for the following week.)

 Recreation and sports philosophy 714 (MBK 714)

+Module credits 30.00

 Service modules Faculty of Economic and Management Sciences

+Prerequisites No prerequisites.

-Language of tuition Afrikaans and English are used in one class
+Language of tuition Module is presented in English

+Department Sport and Leisure Studies

 Period of presentation Semester 1

+Module content

 The philosophy of sport and recreation examines the following themes: The history and basic philosophical principles of sport and recreation.
 Philosophic approaches to sport and recreation management.
 The future of and career perspectives on sport and recreation in the 21st century.
 Sportsmanship.
 Cheating and fair play in sport.
 Good competition and drug-enhanced performance.
 Sport and the technological image of man.
 Human dimensions of bodylines and their embodiment in sport and recreation.
 The nature of play and sport.

 Sport tourism management 716 (MBK 716)

+Module credits 20.00

+Prerequisites No prerequisites.

-Language of tuition Separate classes for Afrikaans and English
+Language of tuition Module is presented in English

 Department Division of Tourism Management

 Period of presentation Semester 1 or Semester 2

+Module content

 This module aims to clarify the relationship between sport and recreation events and activities and tourism.
 The role of sport and recreation in the development of tourism will be clarified.
 The multi-dimensional impact of sport tourism on communities will be analysed from both a sport management and event management perspective.

 Research report: Sport and recreation 701 (NME 701)

+Module credits 30.00

 Service modules Faculty of Economic and Management Sciences

+Prerequisites No prerequisites.

-Language of tuition Separate classes for Afrikaans and English
+Language of tuition Module is presented in English

+Department Sport and Leisure Studies

 Period of presentation Year

+Module content

 This module makes use of the textbook by Thomas, JR, Nelson, JK and Silverman, SJ, 2010, Research Methods in Physical Activity, as the basis for research in sport and recreation.
 The subsections of this module are qualitative research, quantitative research and statistics.
 The student has the opportunity to demonstrate an understanding of the module through the medium of a research proposal, a research manuscript, a written examination and a research project presentation.

 The information published here is subject to change and may be amended after the publication of this information.
 The General Regulations (G Regulations) apply to all faculties of the University of Pretoria.
 It is expected of students to familiarise themselves well with these regulations as well as with the information contained in the General Rules section.
 Ignorance concerning these regulations and rules will not be accepted as an excuse for any transgression.